FedCampus/FedKit_demo_paper/IEEEdraft0/outline.md

 - Motivation and Analysis
     - Background
         - FL
+        - Lack of real-world mobile FL experiments
         - Problem and goal: mobile FL platform for continuous real-world experiments
-    - Analysis and Proposed Solution
+    - Analysis and why existing solutions don't work
+        - (Checklist table)
         - What we need for FL on smartphone
-    - Lack of real-world mobile FL experiments
-        - (Checklist table)
-        - Cross-platform training support
-        - Customizing FL in production
-    - Brief introduction to FedKit
-        - FedKit features
         <!-- TODO: - Our research app in production (Key contributions) -->
 - System Description
     - Architecture Overview